discord-net/Discord.Net/docs/guides/commands/commands.md

 mind, however, that they are not limited to _just_ permissions and can be as complex as you want them to be.

->[!NOTE]
+> [!NOTE]
->There are two types of Preconditions.
+> There are two types of Preconditions.
-[PreconditionAttribute] can be applied to Modules, Groups, or Commands;
+> [PreconditionAttribute] can be applied to Modules, Groups, or Commands;
-[ParameterPreconditionAttribute] can be applied to Parameters.
+> [ParameterPreconditionAttribute] can be applied to Parameters.

 [PreconditionAttribute]: xref:Discord.Commands.PreconditionAttribute
 [ParameterPreconditionAttribute]: xref:Discord.Commands.ParameterPreconditionAttribute

 ## Bundled Preconditions

-Commands ship with four bundled Preconditions; you may view their usages on their respective API pages.
+commands ship with four bundled Preconditions; you may view their usages on their respective API pages.

 - @Discord.Commands.RequireContextAttribute